IQTLabs/docusage/tests/README.md

 ```

 **Metrics**:
-- **Hallucination Rate**: Proportion of flawed reports generated compared to the total number of unsuitable inputs.
+- **Hallucination Rate**: Proportion of flawed report headers with content generated compared to the total number of potential unsuitable inputs.

 ### 5. Running this Test Report Automatically with the DocuSage Benchmark Tool